 Provide as many methods as you can to allow the collection client to pay you.
 This includes credit cards and ACH’s, money orders, Western Union and Paypal.

 You must develop and employ approved, legal, compliant forms and documents to allow your team to document every communication with your client.
 It’s critical these meet all regulatory requirements and are easily accessed.
-(Again, see our Payday Loan Bible:
+(Again, see our “Bible:” “The Business of lending Money to the Masses.”

 CHECK THESE OUT!
 Everyone on your team should be familiar with these tools and incorporate their use into their daily collection and “front-end” due-diligence activities.